 The History of Aromatherapy – North America.

+Herbal Oils and Aromatic Remedies were widely used by North American Indian cultures.
 It was not until the 19th century that physicians and scientists across Europe began to properly research Aromatherapy and in particular the impact of essential oils on bacteria.

 The Beginnings Of Modern Aromatherapy and Essential Oils.